Rhaditbhule92/Bypass-ANGLE-Vulkan/README.md

 ### EngineerMode Highlights:

 - Available on many Realme / Unisoc devices
 - Runs `setprop` system calls in privileged mode
 - No root, no Magisk, no unlocked bootloader
 - Persists across reboots
 - Ideal for Android Go & locked devices

-We simply **optimize what already exists** — unlocking full hardware acceleration that was silently restricted.
+### What's Happening Under the Hood

+We optimize Android system behavior using low-level `persist.sys.*` properties such as:

+- Forcing ANGLE to use the **Vulkan backend**
+- Accelerating **HWUI**, **SkiaRenderer**, and **WebView rendering**
+- Injecting support for advanced **Vulkan extensions** like `VK_KHR_*`
+- Disabling **thermal throttling** and **watchdog timers**, giving full access to CPU & GPU under load
+- Forcing **GPU composition**, zero-copy, and raster pipelines for ultra-smooth scrolling and rendering

+> By disabling thermal and watchdog services, this setup ensures your device can deliver full performance without hidden system restrictions — especially important for sustained Vulkan rendering in Chrome/WebView.

+This isn’t a hack — it’s a smart use of native debugging interfaces that already exist in your phone.
+We simply unlock what the device is capable of.

 ---